 Alexander Trail is a 1 mile lightly trafficked loop trail located near Thompson's Station, Tennessee that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from February until October.
+The trail offers a number of activity options and is best used from February until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash